mutanwulf/Duino-Coin-Monitor-OLED-Display/README.md

    - OLED 1.3" Display (128x64)
    - OLED 0.96" Display (128x32)

-**if you having difficulty on ESP8266 pin reset D4, replace it with -1
+**if you having difficulty on ESP8266 pin reset D4, replace it with -1, for ESP01 use 1 (in new code setup USEESP01 to 1)

 # Tips on Linux:
 If you get the error that you have no access to port /dev/ttyUSB? than change temporary you permission with: